telegraph/smart-stub/README.md

 ### Prime next response
 ```
-    doPost(url+MyStub.PRIMED_RESPONSE_URL,  """{"response":"hello"}""")
+    doPost(url+MyStub.PRIMED_RESPONSE_URL+"?"+MyStub.RESPONSE_STATUS_QUERY_PARAM+"=200",  """{"response":"hello"}""")

-    The next call to this stub will return this rerquest's body and headers
+    The next call to this stub will return this request's body and headers and the passed status

-    You can create a series of responses by calling this multiple times
+    You can create a series of responses by calling this multiple times and the stub will read FIFO

     Of course, if you have a wiremock handle, you can  add mock stubs on the fly using the wiremock API.